Marijuana in Canada

 This created stratification in the health sector because not every patient allowed to grow weed and not all of them granted convenient access to Medical Marijuana in Canada.
 Therefore the provision of marijuana declared illegal in Canada.
 The Marijuana Medical Access Regulation thus revoked and replaced by MMPR (Marijuana for Medical Purposes Regulation).

 Image Source: puregreenexpress.ca

-MMPR (Marijuana for Medical Purposes Regulation) was replaced by ACMPR (Access to Cannabis for Medical Purposes Regulation) on August 24, 2016.
-This new regulation was planned, designed and executed to satisfy Supreme Court’s concerns over the access to Marijuana in Canada.
-This regulation attempts to address the issues related with access to Marijuana for medical purposes.
-The legislature body designed this new regulation in order to satisfy patients’ needs for medical Marijuana in Canada and its regulation at the same time.
-ACMPR ensures that only the needed amount of weed is grown under prescribed limits and regulated by licensed producers.
+MMPR (Marijuana for Medical Purposes Regulation) replaced by ACMPR (Access to Cannabis for Medical Purposes Regulation) on August 24, 2016.
+The new regulation planned, designed, and executed to satisfy the Supreme Court’s concerns over the access to Marijuana in Canada.
+This regulation attempts to address the issues related to access to Marijuana for medical purposes.
+The legislative body designed this new regulation in order to satisfy patients’ needs for medical marijuana in Canada and its regulation at the same time.
+ACMPR ensures that only the needed amount of weed grown under prescribed limits and regulated by licensed producers.